LeandroMileski/deploy-jenkins/README.md

 1 - spin up a server, on any cloud platform.

-2 - SHH into the server.
+2 - SSH into the server.
 Install docker and set permissions:

     sudo snap install docker
     sudo addgroup --system docker